tokkonopapa/WordPress-IP-Geo-Block/README.md

 #### Validation rule settings

 * **Matching rule**
-  Choose `White list` (recommended) or `Black list` to specify the countries from which you want to pass or block.
+  Choose either `White list` (recommended) or `Black list` to specify the countries from which you want to pass or block.

 * **Country code for matching rule**
   Specify the country code with two letters (see